 About the Hydrogen Hack

 The Hydrogen Hack is an annual event that introduces young people aged 12-18 to hydrogen fuel cell technology by challenging them to build a useful device using a hydrogen fuel cell and programming.

-The first event was run in the Summer of 2017 with 100 participants in ten centres around the UK, building projects over a week and showcasing them to industry experts at a final event held at Ravensbourne College in London.
+The first event was run in the Summer of 2017 with over 100 participants in ten centres around the UK, building projects over a week and showcasing them to industry experts at a final event held at Ravensbourne College in London.